 You can’t have delicious food for hungry teenagers or family without drinks.
 The NewAir 160 can freestanding beverage fridge keeps drinks within reach.

-An important part of entertaining, especially teenagers, is to have enough beverages on hand.
+An important part of entertaining, especially for teenagers, is to have enough beverages on hand.
 Chilled beverages, specifically.

 160 cans is a lot of drinks, whether it’s soda, beer, or water.
 You are sure to be well-stocked for when your kids have friends over or when hosting a family gathering.